nitred/pytk/guides/letsencrypt.md

 * Register domain with CA
   - `sudo letsencrypt certonly -a webroot --webroot-path=/var/www/html -d example.com -d www.example.com`

-**IMPORTANT**: The output should be the four previously mentioned certificate files.
+**IMPORTANT-1**: The output should be the four previously mentioned certificate files.
 In a moment, you will configure your web server to use `fullchain.pem` as the certificate file, and `privkey.pem` as the certificate key file.

+**IMPORTANT-2**: If you have a website hosted on Digitalocean, then make sure that the subdomain is properly mapped.

 ## Certificate Locations